JorisSchelfaut/nlp-token-visualizer/README.md

 # NLP Token Visualizer

 Token visualization for NLP tasks.
+Inspired by [Tiktokenizer](https://tiktokenizer.vercel.app/).
+The idea was to use your own vocabularies to visualize encoded text.

+## Import and required arguments

 To use the method `process_text`, include the following: